-- Pain relief (do not take aspirin/ disprin for pain relief as this will thin your blood and cause increased bleeding).
+- Pain relief (do not take aspirin/ disprin for pain relief as this will thin your blood and increase bleeding).

 - The podiatrist will undertake an assessment to make sure you are a suitable candidate for surgery.

-- You may be advise you speak to your GP, to check if any medications etc need to be ceased temporarily prior to surgery.
+- Speak to your GP, to check if you need to stop any medications temporarily prior to surgery.

-- A consent form will need to be signed on the day.
+- Sign a consent form on the day.

 The podiartists at Well Heeled Podiatry are educated and trained in the area of ingrown toenail surgery.
 We will undertake a thorough assessment of your toe and provide you with both conservative and surgical options.